Tutshi Bend Ridge

 From the highway, walk up the steep gravel road.
 There is only one fork in the road.
 Stay left, although they meet up again very quickly.

-After about 1.7 km, the road comes closer to the ridge and minimizes the bushwacking required to get to the ridge.
-Leave the road and head through the trees to the bottom of the ridge.
-Head up the ridge until you would get to vertical rock that would require you to use your hands to climb up.
-Instead of climbing the rock, head right (north-east) across the steep scree slope in order to come around the other side of the ridge.
+After about 1.7 km into the hike, the road comes close to the start of the ridge in front of you and minimizes the bushwhacking required to get to the ridge.
+Leave the road and head through the trees to the base of the ridge.
+The bushwhacking is not that bad and very short.
+Head up the ridge until you get to a large piece of vertical rock.
+Instead of climbing the rock, head right (northeast) across the steep scree slope in order to come around the other side of the ridge.
 This is the most difficult part of the trail, but don't be discouraged as it is actually easier coming back down.

 After walking on the scree slope for about 300 m, you will notice a route up above you that avoids all the vertical rock.
 Head straight up and you will come to the top of the ridge.